Policy and Basic Approach

 5. Human Rights Due Diligence

-Our Group will establish appropriate human rights due diligence system and mechanism in accordance with the United Nations “Guiding Principles on Business and Human Rights”, and Our Group will identify the adverse impacts on human rights of those who are affected by Our Group's business activities and will endearvor to prevent and reduce such adverse impacts.
+Our Group will establish an appropriate human rights due diligence system and mechanism in accordance with the United Nations “Guiding Principles on Business and Human Rights,” and Our Group will identify the adverse impacts on human rights of those who are affected by Our Group’s business activities, and will endeavor to prevent and reduce such adverse impacts.

 6. Training